maximecharriere/GarminExercises/README.md

   - Comprehensive descriptions
   - Step-by-step instructions

+## Creating Workouts with Video Animation

+When creating a custom workout on Garmin Connect, detailed information such as video animations are not supported and will not be displayed on your watch.

+To work around this limitation and include exercises with video animations, we will have to modify an pre-existing workout:

+1. Navigate to `Workouts` > `Find a Workout` in Garmin Connect
+2. Select a pre-existing workout that's similar to what you want to create
+3. Use the `Save to My Workouts` option
+4. Select `Edit Workout` to modify the saved workout
+5. Add or replace exercises with ones that have integrated video (marked as "FOUND" in the database)
+6. Save your modified workout

+This method ensures that your custom workout will display proper animations on compatible Garmin devices when performing the exercises.

 ## Speadsheet Updates

 The Google Speadsheet is automatically updated on a monthly basis to ensure the information stays current with Garmin's exercise library.